CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 ## Install Ruby

-{:.alert .alert-purple .my-3}
-January 2023 Note: Ruby 3.2.0 is the latest stable version as of this writing **BUT** it is not working cleanly right now with Jekyll, so **we are recommending you install version 3.1.3**.
+- Check the [Ruby download page](https://www.ruby-lang.org/en/downloads/){:target="_blank" rel="noopener"} to find the latest stable version number.
+For example, in June 2023, the current stable version was "3.2.2".
+(You do not need to download anything, just check the version number!)
 - Back in your terminal, install the latest version of ruby by copy/pasting or writing,
 ```
-rbenv install 3.1.3
+rbenv install 3.2.2
 ```
 and pressing "Enter".
 - Now let's set that version as your global Ruby version by entering
 ```
-rbenv global 3.1.3
+rbenv global 3.2.2
 ```
 into the terminal prompt and pressing "Enter".
 - Finally, we're going to rehash, just to be safe: copy and paste the command